Robert Stewart, Viscount Castlereagh: Suppression of the United Irishmen

-In 1795, Pitt replaced as Lord Lieutenant of Ireland William Fitzwilliam, 4th Earl Fitzwilliam, who had urged that the emancipation of Catholics be completed with their admission to parliament, with Stewart's uncle, the 2nd Earl Camden.
+In 1795, Pitt replaced William Fitzwilliam, 4th Earl Fitzwilliam, as Lord Lieutenant of Ireland with Stewart's uncle, John Pratt, 2nd Earl Camden.
+Fitzwilliam had urged that the emancipation of Catholics be completed with their admission to parliament.
 Camden's arrival in Dublin was greeted with riots, and that year Stewart crossed the floor of the Irish House of Commons to join the supporters of the government, the Dublin Castle executive.
 Stewart became an essential adviser to the inexperienced and unpopular Lord Lieutenant, who was Stewart's senior by only ten years.

-In August 1796 Stewart's father was elevated to the title Earl of Londonderry.
+In August 1796, Stewart's father was elevated to the title Earl of Londonderry.
 As his son, Stewart was henceforth styled Viscount Castlereagh.

 In September, acting upon evidence of communication with the French, Castlereagh personally led troops in a series of raids in Belfast and its environs (the "Siege of Belfast") that netted leading members of the United Irishmen.
 Among them were men who had supported him in the election of 1790.
-Originating in Belfast among Presbyterian celebrants of the American and French revolutions, the republican conspiracy had spread rapidly in Ulster and, in league with the Catholic Defenders across the Irish midlands.
+Originating in Belfast among Presbyterian celebrants of the American and French revolutions, the republican conspiracy had spread rapidly in Ulster and, in league with the Catholic Defenders, across the Irish midlands.
 In County Down, Castlereagh's father had difficulty in raising a loyalist yeomanry among his tenants and eventually, with all rent withheld, Mount Stewart was placed under armed guard.

 In December 1796, a large French expedition to Ireland failed to effect a landing at Bantry Bay, but due only to contrary winds.
 As an officer in the militia, Castlereagh was well apprised of the lack of preparedness to meet a combination of professional French soldiery and the countrywide insurgency it would likely trigger.

 In February 1797, Castlereagh was at last appointed to the Dublin Castle administration as Keeper of the King's Signet for Ireland.
 Following a declaration of martial law he was made both a Lord of the Treasury and a Member of the Privy Council of Ireland (1797–1800).
-At the urging of Camden, Castlereagh assumed many of the onerous duties of the often-absent Chief Secretary for Ireland who was responsible for the day-to-day administration and asserting the influence of Dublin Castle in the House of Commons.
+At the urging of Camden, Castlereagh assumed many of the onerous duties of the often-absent Chief Secretary for Ireland, who was responsible for day-to-day administration and for asserting the influence of Dublin Castle in the House of Commons.
 In this capacity, and after March 1798 as Acting Chief Secretary, Castlereagh played a key role in crushing the United Irish rising when it came in May and June 1798.

 In November 1798, Castlereagh was formally appointed to the office of Chief Secretary by Camden's successor, Lord Cornwallis.